The effect of role-based resource allocation on epidemic dynamics: Theoretical analysis

 where

 Here, $f_{F}$ denotes the probability of the occurrence of the set $F$.
 Meanwhile, $g_{F}(Y)$ represents the conditional probability of the total resource $Y$ given that the set $F$ occurs.
-Notice that $i\notin F$ is equivalent to $i\in \Omega(j)\setminus F$.
 Additionally, $X_{j'}$ stands for the resource provided by neighbor $j'$, and its distribution is shown in Eq.~\eqref{p}.
 Finally, the corresponding average recovery probability of individual $j$ is

 It should be noted that the theories presented in Refs.~\cite{PhysRevResearch.3.013157,Chen_2018,power_info_SEIS} do not guarantee equality between the expected total amount of allocated resources and that of received resources.
 In contrast, our Eqs.~\eqref{p}-\eqref{e8} ensure this balance during the calculation of the average recovery probability, thereby overcoming the limitations of prior approaches.